codingdesk-dev/Tripster-Fork/README.md

-# Tripster (GoBus)
+# GoBus

-Tripster is a web application designed to streamline the process of booking bus tickets online.
-With Tripster, users can easily search for buses based on their origin, destination, and preferred travel date and time.
+GoBus is a web application designed to streamline the process of booking bus tickets online.
+With GoBus, users can easily search for buses based on their origin, destination, and preferred travel date and time.
 The application provides a user-friendly interface for browsing available buses, selecting seats, and completing the reservation process.

 ## Features